oicr-gsi/crosscheckFingerprintsCollector/README.md

 ---|---|---
-`inputType`|String|one of either fastq or bam `aligner`|String|aligner to use for fastq input, either bwa or star `markDups`|String|should the alignment be duplicate marked?, generally yes `outputFileNamePrefix`|String|Optional output prefix for the output `refFasta`|String|Path to the reference fasta file `haplotypeMap`|String|Path to the gzipped hotspot vcf file
+`inputType`|String|one of either fastq or bam `aligner`|String|aligner to use for fastq input, either bwa or star `markDups`|Boolean|should the alignment be duplicate marked?, generally yes `outputFileNamePrefix`|String|Optional output prefix for the output `refFasta`|String|Path to the reference fasta file `haplotypeMap`|String|Path to the gzipped hotspot vcf file